wduquette/value/journal.md

 ## Things to remember to do

+*   Figure out what the API for defining/using a user type should look like.
+    *   You'd want to wrap from_other and to_other.
+    *   Probably individual functions, but could be defined on the user_type struct.
+    *   Probably want to handle ints/floats/lists equivalently.
+        *   However, implementing Deref on non-smart-pointers is considered bad practice.
 *   Make MyValue implement std::fmt::Display.
     *   This replaces the explicit to_string() method.
 *   Make MyValue implement std::fmt::Debug.